minio/docs/source/reference/minio-mc/mc-replicate-resync.rst

 .. mc-cmd:: --remote-bucket
    :required:

    Specify the ARN for the destination deployment and bucket.
-You can retrieve the ARN using :mc-cmd:`mc admin bucket remote`:

-   - Use the :mc-cmd:`mc admin bucket remote ls` to retrieve a list of ARNs for the bucket on the destination deployment.
+   You can retrieve the ARN using :mc-cmd:`mc replicate ls` with the ``--json`` option.

-   - Use the :mc-cmd:`mc admin bucket remote add` to create a replication ARN for the bucket on the destination deployment.
+   The ``rule.Destination.Bucket`` field contains the ARN for any given replication rule.

 .. mc-cmd:: older-than
    :optional: